eficode-academy/git-katas/basic-staging/README.md

 ## Aliases

 You can set up aliases as such:
-`git config --global alias.lol 'log --oneline --decorate --graph --all'` This might be useful to you.
+`git config --global alias.lol 'log --oneline --graph --all'` This might be useful to you.